 The Cultural Competency Certificate (C3) is open to all students of Trocaire College who wish to participate.
 To attain the certificate participants attend three mandatory sessions and choose four additional sessions from a list of offered workshops and opportunities.
-These workshops and opportunities are led by experts in their respective topics.
+Experts in their respective topics lead these workshops and opportunities.
 Students, faculty and staff may attend any of the sessions even if not participating in the certificate program.
 Sessions will be offered both in-person and virtually.
 Participants may register for this certificate on the Diversity and Inclusion page.